BN - Health Opt-Out Incentive Business Process

 - The UW Service Center and ETF determine if an employee is eligible for the Opt-Out Incentive.

 - Full and part-time employees under the Wisconsin Retirement

-- An employee is not eligible for health opt out if they are currently a dependent under the Health Insurance program.
+- An employee is not eligible for Opt-Out Incentive if they are currently a dependent under the Health Insurance program

-- If an employee is on LOA, you need to follow the same guidelines of LOA as if they were enrolled in health insurance – ie if an employee is on full paid LOA they are eligible for health opt out the whole time.
-If they are on an unpaid LOA they are eligible for health opt out for the first three months and then they would not be eligible (as ER contributions would cease at that time if they were enrolled in health).
-They would be allowed back into Health Opt Out when they return to work.
-There is not an enrollment opportunity back into Health Insurance when they return from LOA (as this is based on change in premium cost to EE).
+- If an employee is on LOA, you need to follow the same guidelines of LOA as if they were enrolled in health insurance – i.e. if an employee is on full paid LOA they are eligible for Opt-Out Incentive the whole time.
+If they are on an unpaid LOA, they are eligible for the Opt-Out Incentive for the first three months and then they would not be eligible until they return to work. (i.e. ER contributions would cease at that time if they were enrolled in health).
+The employee does not have an enrollment opportunity back into Health Insurance when they return from a LOA (as this is based on change in premium cost to EE).

-- If a GRAD declined coverage in 2015, this does NOT negate their eligibility for health opt out.
-They were never in a Health Opt Out eligible employment, therefore their declined status cannot affect their eligibility.
+- If a Grad employee declined coverage in 2015, this does NOT negate their eligibility for health opt out.
+They were never in a Health Opt Out eligible employment; therefore their declined status cannot affect their eligibility.

-- If an employee receives health insurance through the state at any point during a year, they are not eligible for Health Opt Out until the next year IYC.
+- If an employee receives health insurance through the state at any point during a year, they are not eligible to enroll for the Opt-Out Incentive until the next It's Your Choice (ABE) period.

 - Institution verifies that the employee completes the following sections of the health application: